handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

   metaTitle: Accessibility - React Data Grid | Handsontable
 searchCategory: Guides
 ---

-# Accessibility

-Handsontable has complete accessibility support, incorporating built-in keyboard navigation that aligns with international standards.

 [[toc]]

 ## Overview

-We advocate for a universally accessible web.
-With this vision, we have designed Handsontable to be fully accessible to individuals with disabilities, emphasizing our commitment to inclusive design and ensuring that web applications cater to all users.
+Handsontable offers comprehensive accessibility support, including built-in keyboard navigation in line with international standards.
+Our design ensures that individuals with disabilities can fully engage with Handsontable.

+Features of Handsontable include:

+- Intuitive [keyboard navigation](@/guides/navigation/keyboard-navigation.md) that lets you access any feature without using a mouse.
+- Transparent HTML structure following best accessibility practices.
+- [WAI-ARIA](#wai-aria) roles and attributes that complement HTML where needed.
+- Support for the most popular [screen readers](#supported-screen-readers).
+- Compliance with the most important accessibility [standards and regulations](#accessibility-compliance).
+- A set of configurable [accessibility options](#accessibility-configuration).

 ## Conformance with Standards
-Standard regulations laid out by different jurisdictions such as European Union or the US, are inline with WCAG.
-WCAG is a guidelines set maintained by World Wide Web Consortium (W3C).
-By meeting the requirements of [WCAG 2.1](https://www.w3.org/WAI/WCAG21/quickref/) at level AA, Handsontable provides conformance with W3C standards.
-A list of policies related to web accessibility under different jurisdictions is available [here](https://www.w3.org/WAI/policies/).
+Several regulatory standards were established by the governing bodies, for instance the European Union or the United States, which align with the Web Content Accessibility Guidelines (WCAG).
+They consist of a number of guidelines maintained by the World Wide Web Consortium (W3C). <br>
+Handsontable delivers conformance to W3C standards by meeting the requirements of [WCAG 2.1](https://www.w3.org/WAI/WCAG21/quickref/) at level AA.<br>
+You may find a comprehensive list of policies appertaining to web accessibility in various jurisdictions [here](https://www.w3.org/WAI/policies/).

 - **Europe / EU:**
   - [European Accessibility Act (EAA)](https://ec.europa.eu/social/main.jsp?catId=1202)